Sustainable Hybrid Document-Routed Retrieval for Financial RAG: Resolving the Robustness-Precision Trade-off: Introduction

 This paper first introduces \textbf{Semantic File Routing (SFR)}, an alternative RAG paradigm designed for structurally regular document corpora.
 Instead of chunking and indexing documents, SFR leverages the ability of modern LLMs to produce structured output~\citep{openai2024structured} to \emph{resolve document identity} directly from the natural language query.
 Given a query, the LLM extracts document-identifying metadata (in our financial domain, the company ticker symbol and fiscal year) as a structured JSON object.
 These metadata fields are then mapped to a file path in a pre-organized repository (e.g., \texttt{\{year\}/\{ticker\}.pdf}), and the \emph{entire} document is provided as context to the generation model.

 SFR eliminates cross-document confusion by construction, but our comparative evaluation reveals a fundamental trade-off: SFR reduces catastrophic failures while chunk-based retrieval (CBR) achieves higher precision when it retrieves correctly.
 To resolve this trade-off, we propose \textbf{Hybrid Document-Routed Retrieval (HDRR)}, a two-stage architecture that uses SFR's document routing as a first-stage filter, followed by chunk-based retrieval \emph{scoped to the identified document(s)}.
 HDRR eliminates cross-document chunk confusion (the primary source of CBR failures) while preserving the precision advantage of targeted chunk retrieval (which SFR's full-document context dilutes).
 With a graceful fallback to full-corpus search when routing fails, HDRR combines the robustness of document-level routing with the precision of chunk-level retrieval.
+Critically, HDRR achieves this without paying the token cost that other accuracy-focused designs incur: per-query generation context stays at the CBR level ($\sim$5K--15K tokens, an order of magnitude below SFR's full-document context), and the architecture requires no indexing-time LLM spend---making HDRR not only the most accurate but also the most efficient of the high-quality systems we compare against.